HunterShepston/Sorting-Algorithms/README.md

 -p print    sets the amount of items to print from the final sorted arrays.
 -H          prints usage for the program

-A scan reveals no substantial bugs in the program